ShreyaItkapalle/PrefixToPostfix/README.md

 Algorithms: A systematic approach for converting prefix to postfix expressions using stack operations

-Programming Language: Implementation in a language such as Python, C++, or Java
+Programming Language: Implementation in a language using Python, HTML, CSS, javaScript.

-Methodology (Step-by-Step Process)
+Methodology (Step-by-Step Process):
 Initialize an empty stack.

-Scan the prefix expression from right to left:
+Scan the prefix expression from right to left.

 If the scanned character is an operand, push it onto the stack.

 If the scanned character is an operator, pop two elements from the stack.
-Combine them with the operator in between and push the resulting string back onto the stack.
+Combine them with the operator in between and push the resulting string back into the stack.

 Continue the process until the entire prefix expression is scanned.